Georgia State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 9, 2021

 Georgia State vs. UL Monroe College Football Odds, Plays and Insights

-Sun Belt foes meet when the Georgia State Panthers (1-4, 0-0 Sun Belt) visit the UL Monroe Warhawks (2-2, 0-0 Sun Belt) on Saturday, October 9, 2021 at JPS Field at Malone Stadium.
-Georgia State is favored by 16 points.
-The total has been set at 51 points for this matchup.
+The Georgia State Panthers (1-4, 0-0 Sun Belt) are 16-point favorites when they visit the UL Monroe Warhawks (2-2, 0-0 Sun Belt) in a Sun Belt matchup on Saturday, October 9, 2021 at JPS Field at Malone Stadium.
+The game has a point total set at 50.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.